jamesericdavidson/jamesdavidson.xyz/content/about.md

 > [James] has a knack for teasing the best responses from you and is kind in character and nature.

+> It also gave me some insights into my business I hadn’t thought about before.

 > The right questions and gentle approach can elicit some excellent interaction and James ... approached the interview from a place of knowledge and research ...